-Jan Mayen is currently home to a small team of military personnel, meteorologists, engineers, and support staff who all live in the island’s only settlement, Olonkinbyen, and man the island’s weather station and LORAN-C base.
+This remote island is currently home to a small team of military personnel, meteorologists, engineers, and support staff who all live in the island’s only settlement, Olonkinbyen, and man the island’s weather station and LORAN-C base.
 Life on Jan Mayen can be quite lonely.
 Flight connections between the island and mainland Norway are highly dependent on the weather and the frequent strong winds, cloud cover, and long winter nights make it a fairly gloomy place to live.
 It’s not hard to see why Crystal Dynamics chose this remote and underpopulated place as the setting for their Valhalla.

 The island may also have been known to the Vikings but there is no evidence to suggest that they had ever tried to establish a settlement there.
 It wasn’t until the 17th century that people began to explore and settle on the island.
 Three separate Dutch whaling expeditions established themselves in the area in 1614, though the island was eventually named after the seafarer Jan Jacobszoon May van Schellinkhout, captain of one of the Noordsche Compagnie’s ships, the Gouden Cath.

 Jan Mayen was used as a whaling base by the Dutch between 1615 and 1638, though most of their storage facilities, forts and whaling stations were destroyed by Basque whalers in 1632 as a result of a dispute between the disgruntled whalers and the Noordsche Compagnie.
-By the late 1630s, the local whale population was hunted to near extinction so the Dutch whalers abandoned the island and Jan Mayen remained uninhabited for another two and a half centuries.
+By the late 1630s, the local whale population was hunted to near extinction so the Dutch whalers abandoned the island and it remained uninhabited for another two and a half centuries.

 In the late nineteenth and early twentieth centuries, the island was mapped by an Austro-Hungarian polar expedition and then exploited as a hunting ground by Norwegian hunters.
 Then in 1921, the League of Nations awarded jurisdiction of the island to Norway.
 Jan Mayen was formally made part of the Kingdom of Norway in 1930 and all German attempts to capture the island during the Second World War proved unsuccessful.
 Debris from the German war planes, whale bones, and the abandoned whaling stations dotted around the southern half of the island are testament to Jan Mayen’s recent history.

 Anyone thinking of booking a last-minute trip to Jan Mayen will be sorely disappointed.
 All visits to the island must first be approved by either the station commander or the Norwegian police – which can take days or even weeks – and foreign visitors need to apply for special permits since the island is still technically a military installation.
 Visitors are often advised to carry arms in case of a possible polar bear attack and are forbidden from removing anything from the island unless it’s for approved scientific research.
-Lara would have had a hard time convincing officials that she was simply there for a sightseeing visit and the lack of proper roads on Jan Mayen would have made it impractical for her to explore the island by motorbike.
+Lara would have had a tough time convincing officials that she was simply there for a sightseeing visit, and the lack of proper roads would have made it impractical for her to explore the island by motorbike.